 And so I understand that there are new reports now of military equipment granted by the United States, from MRAP vehicles provided for use against Boko Haram that are being used in the southeast and apparently to intimidate people agitating for independence.
 And so I really appreciate the seeming willingness to be cooperative, but we have a role to play.
 And I have growing frustrations.
 I know I am new on this committee.
 I am damned near sitting in the audience here so far on the end.
-But this is absolutely unacceptable for our role in accordance with the Constitution.
+But this is absolutely unactive the state of th ceptable for our role in accordance with the Constitution.